lucafaggianelli/plombery/docs/create-a-pipeline.md

 from random import randint

-from apscheduler.triggers.interval import IntervalTrigger from mario import task, get_logger, Trigger, register_pipeline
+from apscheduler.triggers.interval import IntervalTrigger from plombery import task, get_logger, Trigger, register_pipeline

 @task
 async def fetch_raw_sales_data():
     """Fetch latest 50 sales of the day"""

-    # using MarioPype logger your logs will be stored
+    # using Plombery logger your logs will be stored
     # and accessible on the web UI
     logger = get_logger()